pkamb/PowerKey/README.md

 ## Does not prevent Shut Down!

-Your computer will still shut down if you **hold** the power key for 5+ seconds.
+Your computer will still shut down if you **hold** the Power key for 5+ seconds.

 Be careful!
-You should *tap* the power key.
+You should *tap* the Power key.
 Don't hold it down.

 ## Key Replacements

-Choose from one of the following power key replacements.
+Choose from one of the following Power key replacements.

  - Delete
  - No Action